What is a Photographing Wildlife Licence?

 While wildlife photography can be a great past time for both amateur and professional photographers, it is also a responsibility to ensure that animals are given both the respect and privacy within their natural habitat.

 In Northern Ireland, certain wildlife animals are listed as protected.
-As a result, any photographer that wishes to photograph any protected animal must seek authorisation from the Northern Ireland Environment Agency.
+As a result, any photographer that wishes to photograph any protected animal must seek authorization from the Northern Ireland Environment Agency.

-This authorisation comes in the form of a Photographing Wildlife Licence and permits authorised individuals to take photos of protected animals that would otherwise be illegal.
+This authorization comes in the form of a Photographing Wildlife Licence and permits authorized individuals to take photos of protected animals that would otherwise be illegal.

 What are classed as protected animals?